 Whoever is willing to pay the associated fees for a link can have a link… I don’t know about you, but there is nothing private about that type of blog/website.
 Lol.
 That in itself should answer the question for people wondering which PBN service they should be using; NONE OF THEM!

 In all honesty, the actual answer is… you should invest in PBN services that are truly private and will be 100% owned and controlled by you.
-Instead of paying for links on sites belonging to other people, consider investing in someone setting up a PBN for you, but even then… that is sprinkled with spam and is not a good use of time, resources, or your marketing budget.
+Instead of paying for small business IT support and links on sites belonging to other people, consider investing in someone setting up a PBN for you, but even then… that is sprinkled with spam and is not a good use of time, resources, or your marketing budget.

 With all of that said, our recommendation here at Nomvo.com is that PBN services should be avoided at all cost!
 Why do we say that?